Media: Online & Blog

-As a national sustainability forerunner, the media loves Ei!
+As a national regenerative forerunner, the media loves Ei!
 On-line and blog articles are the most popular media format.

 Ei is featured in a National Geographic Channel virtual discussion re: Has Reliance on Fossil Fuels Irreversibly Damaged the Planet based on their Breakthrough: Energy on the Edge documentary.
 The ZWA Blog article, Alternative Energy: creating solutions or potential disasters?, gives a reality check perspective.
 The IMPACT Blog article, Alternative Energy: embracing the creative spirit, gives a counterpoint perspective.